-The heavens declare the glory of God

-The skies proclaim the work of His hands.

-Day to day they pour forth speech,

-Night to night they communicate knowledge.
+The heavens declare the glory of God The skies proclaim the work of His hands.
+Day to day they pour forth speech, Night to night they communicate knowledge.

-There is no speech, there are no words,

-Their voice is not heard.
+There is no speech, there are no words, Their voice is not heard.

 Yet their music carries throughout the earth.

 There is the voice of history that was heard by the prophets.
-And there is the commanding voice of Sinai, that continues to speak to us across the abyss of time.
-I sometimes think that people in the modern age have found the concept of "Torah from heaven" problematic, not because of some new archaeological discovery but because we have lost the habit of listoning to discovery but because we have lost the habit of listening to the sound of transcendence, a voice beyond the merely human.
+And there is the commanding voice of Sinai that continues to speak to us across the abyss of time.
+I sometimes think that people in the modern age have found the concept of "Torah from Heaven" problematic, not because of some new archaeological discovery but because we have lost the habit of listening to the sound of transcendence, a voice beyond the merely human.